stlab/better-code/better-code/src/chapter-2-contracts.md

 Upholding invariants is the _entire purpose_ of access control, so use `private` whenever you can!

+#### Public And Private Invariants

+Some invariants, such as the one documented for `EmployeeDatabase` above, are exposed to users of the type, and thus should be in public doc comments.
+Others, like the invariant that the members of `PairArray` have the same length, are purely part of its implementation, and should be encoded in ordinary comments addressed privately to the implementor/maintainer of the code.
+Note that you can have both: `PairArray` *also* has a public invariant that its `count` is non-negative.
+We'll get to why this particular invariant is not explicitlty documented in a moment…

+### Why Use Doc Comments
 Lastly, I want to say, this documentation should go in your code as comments, because: